aquaseals/tonic-jekyll-beginnings/index.md

 ---
-title: emerging tek
+title: emerging-tek
 layout: default
 ---

-# emerging tek
+# emerging-tek

-*emerging tek* is a Jekyll theme made for emerging tek websites
+*emerging-tek* is a Jekyll theme made for emerging tek websites